-- 24.(1) If, at the time fixed for hearing the appeal - - (a) the appellant does not appear and is not represented, the Court may dismiss the appeal and, if the respondent appears or is represented, any cross-appeal shall proceed notwithstanding the absence of the appellant;
+24.(1) If, at the time fixed for hearing the appeal -

+- (a) the appellant does not appear and is not represented, the Chief Justice or an additional judge may dismiss the appeal and, if the respondent appears or is represented, any cross-appeal shall proceed notwithstanding the absence of the appellant; - (b) the appellant appears or is represented and the respondent does not appear and is not represented, the appeal shall proceed notwithstanding the absence of the respondent and the Chief Justice or an additional judge may dismiss any cross-appeal;

-- (b) the appellant appears or is represented and the respondent does not appear and is not represented, the appeal shall proceed notwithstanding the absence of the respondent and the Court may dismiss any cross-appeal; - (c) neither the appellant nor the respondent appears or is represented, the Court may dismiss the appeal and any cross-appeal, unless, in any case, the Court shall think fit to adjourn the proceedings.
+(c) neither the appellant nor the respondent appears or is represented, the Chief Justice or an additional judge may dismiss the appeal and any cross-appeal, unless, in any case, the Chief Justice or an additional judge shall think fit to adjourn the proceedings.

-(2) Where under sub-rule (1) an appeal has been heard and allowed in the absence of the respondent or dismissed in the absence of the appellant or a cross-appeal has been dismissed in the absence of the respondent or heard and allowed in the absence of the appellant, the respondent or the appellant, as the case may be, may within seven days apply to the Court to set aside the determination and restore the appeal or cross-appeal for hearing on the ground that he was prevented by any sufficient cause from appearing or being represented and the Court may restore the appeal or the cross-appeal on such terms as the Court may think just.
+(2) Where under sub-rule (1) an appeal has been heard and allowed in the absence of the respondent or dismissed in the absence of the appellant or a cross-appeal has been dismissed in the absence of the respondent or heard and allowed in the absence of the appellant, the respondent or the appellant, as the case may be, may within seven days apply to the Chief Justice or an additional judge to set aside the determination and restore the appeal or cross-appeal for hearing on the ground that he was prevented by any sufficient cause from appearing or being represented and the Chief Justice or an additional judge may restore the appeal or the cross-appeal on such terms as the Chief Justice or an additional judge may think just.